Abstract

 Initiation of Transfer: inceptTransfer

 Called from the buyer of the token to initiate token transfer.
 Emits a TransferIncepted event.
 The parameter id is an identifier of the trade.
 The parameter from is the address of the seller (the address of the buyer is msg.sender).
-The parameter keyEncryptedSeller is an encryption of the key that can be used by the seller to (re-)claim the token.
+The parameter keyHashedSeller is a hash of the key that can be used by the seller to (re-)claim the token.
+The parameter keyEncryptedSeller is an encryption of the key that can be used by the buyer to claim the token.
+It is possible to implement the protocol in a way where the hashing method agrees with the encryption method.
 See below on “encryption”.

 Initiation of Transfer: confirmTransfer

 Called from the seller of the token to confirm token transfer.
 Emits a TransferConfirmed event.
 The parameter id is an identifier of the trade.
 The parameter to is the address of the buyer (the address of the seller is msg.sender).
-The parameter keyEncryptedBuyer is an encryption of the key that can be used by the buyer to claim the token.
+The parameter keyHashedBuyer is a hash of the key that can be used by the buyer to (re-)claim the token.
+The parameter keyEncryptedBuyer is an encryption of the key that can be used by the buyer to (re-)claim the token.
+It is possibly to implement the protocol in a way where the hashing method agrees with the encryption method.
+See below on “encryption”.

-If the trade specification, that is, the quadruppel (id, amount, from, to), in a call to confirmTransfer matches that of a previous call to inceptTransfer, and the balance is sufficient, the corresponding amount of tokens is locked (transferred from from to the smart contract) and TransferConfirmed is emitted.
+If the trade specification, that is, the quadruple (id, amount, from, to), in a call to confirmTransfer matches that of a previous call to inceptTransfer, and the balance is sufficient, the corresponding amount of tokens is locked (transferred from from to the smart contract) and TransferConfirmed is emitted.

 Transfer: transferWithKey

-function transferWithKey(bytes32 id, string memory key) external;
+function transferWithKey(uint256 id, string memory key) external;

 Called from either the buyer or the seller of the token of the trade with id id.

-If the method is called from the buyer (to) and the encryption of key matches keyEncryptedBuyer, then the locked tokens are transferred to the buyer (to).
+If the method is called from the buyer (to) and the hashing of key matches keyHashedBuyer, then the locked tokens are transferred to the buyer (to).
 This emits TokenClaimed.

-If the method is called from the seller (from) and the encryption of key matches keyEncryptedSeller, then the locked tokens are transferred (back) to the seller (to).
+If the method is called from the seller (from) and the hashing of key matches keyHashedSeller, then the locked tokens are transferred (back) to the seller (to).
 This emits TokenReclaimed.

 Summary